From a Child's Perspective, What They Seem to Hear.....

 Maybe we are wrong!
 Maybe children are actually aliens sent from another planet to invade earth and make all the adults in the world insane so that they can come and take over our planet.
 How you ask?
 By teaching the children the language of adults incorrectly.
 Don’t believe me?
-Well, let’s look at things the way children might see them and we will compare.
+Well, let’s look at things the way children seem to see them and we will compare.

 - Quiet down--This must mean “get louder, I can’t hear you” because they get louder with every moment until you think they must be going to bring the house down.

 - Stop talking--This one must mean “please explain your reasoning”, because they must now loudly proclaim that they were only trying to tell you (whatever it was they were trying to tell you) for the next hour and a half while you are still trying to tell them to Stop Talking.

-- Don’t touch--A good one here.
+- Don’t touch that--A good one here.
 This one can only mean “you can touch that all you want, but make sure you break it when you are done” because that is exactly what they do.
 But, first they have to move a little closer and a little closer and then wait until you aren't paying attention to them anymore.
 Then it is every breakable item for themselves.

 - Don’t spill that on my new rug (or anything else)--I stopped getting new rugs because even when I told them they couldn't bring drinks out of the kitchen they still managed to dump about half of it on my rug and the other half on my couch; for good measure, they would refill their glass and dump half of it on my kitchen floor.
 Now there isn't enough left to last the week and they are mad because they have to drink water until I get paid.

-- Do your homework--Homework.
-I used to think that teachers gave kids homework to help them practice their lessons at home.
+- Do your homework--I used to think that teachers gave kids homework to help them practice their lessons at home.
 Now, of course, I know it was just a ruse created to torture parents every week night .
 Because I would tell my kids to do their homework, and unless I was standing right over them with whip at the ready (not really), they thought about doing their homework for about an hour or so and then whined because it was time to go to bed and their homework wasn't done yet.

 - Don’t touch the wild and/or caged animals because they will hurt you--must mean “put your hand and face right in the face of the animals because they absolutely love it when you do that”.
 How often have you gone to the zoo or preserve and told the kids repeatedly to stay away from the animals?
 And how often do you have to repeat that warning?

 If the above examples don't convince you, then remember this: "Everything you teach your child about right and wrong and how to do things is completely forgotten when they become teenagers and/or are out on their own".
 This is a well-known fact, especially when you consider how many phone calls you get with questions like "am I supposed to put the water in the pan before it boils?" and "can you wash my clothes this week (third week in a row) 'cause I forgot how".
 And don't forget this one: "Can I come home to eat?
 I forgot to buy groceries this week!"

-OK, so I was joking when I said children are from an alien world and are here to take over our world, or that aliens are teaching our children the wrong language.
+Okay so I was joking when I said children are from an alien world and are here to take over our world, or that aliens are teaching our children the wrong language.
 But sometimes, it does seem that way, doesn't it?

 I know there are a lot of parents out there giggling and thinking "yup that's what they do", and I'm sure I missed some things that other parents have experienced, so how about leaving me some ideas that you can think of and maybe together we can write another hub.